david-jankoski/packt-scraper/schedule_scraper.md

     /usr/bin/Rscript ~/projects/packt-scraper/R/check_and_run_scraper.R
     ```

-  3. give it permissions
+  3. give it permissions...
     `chmod +x packt_scraper_schtask.sh`

-  4. and add it to the startup applications in `gnome-sessions-properties`
+  4. ...and add it to the startup applications in `gnome-sessions-properties`.

-I followed the approach outlined in [this](https://askubuntu.com/questions/206432/how-can-i-write-a-shell-script-that-will-run-at-startup-and-introduce-a-delay-in) and it worked for me.
+I followed the approach outlined in [this answer](https://askubuntu.com/questions/206432/how-can-i-write-a-shell-script-that-will-run-at-startup-and-introduce-a-delay-in) and it worked for me.
 The task itself has a 3 minute delay - which means the notification should pop up 3 minutes after login.

 ## Windows